Novel food

 Traditional food

-In December 2020 our Novel Foods scientists delivered a series of presentations – available on video below – looking at these trends.
+In December 2020 our novel food scientists delivered a series of presentations – available on video below – looking at these trends.

 Introduction – an overview of the novel food area and EFSA’s role.

-Alternative proteins and their sources – this includes both animal-derived alternative proteins such as insects and cultured meat, and non-animal alternatives such as plants and algae.
+Alternative proteins and their sources – this includes both animal-derived alternative proteins such as insects and cell culture-derived food of animal origin, and non-animal alternatives such as plants and algae.

 Novel carbohydrates A family of nutritional substances that includes sugars, starches and fibres as novel food – this comprises novel fibre, human identical milk oligosaccharides (e.g. sucrose, lactose), and novel foods intended to replace sugars.